Loading... Please wait...

 • Connect the SWR meter between antenna and radio.

 • Measure the SWR of lowest frequency in your band and then measure the SWR of the highest frequency.
-For example, on the 2-meter ham band (144-148 MHz) measure the SWR at 144 MHz and take another measurement at 148 MHz.

 • Adjust the antenna in 1/8" increments.